raguay/EmailIt/README.md

 | /getip | A GET request will return the IP of the computer that is running EmailIt. |
 | /nodered/var/<name> | A GET request will return the current value of the Node-Red variable.
 A PUT request will set the Node-Red variable to the `text` element of the JSON structure in the body. |

 All the endpoints are used to make the plugins for Alfred, Keyboard Maestro, Dropzone, PopClip, and Launchpad.
 Also, the ScriptBar program uses these endpoints as well.
-I'm planning to add serving pages on the user's computer as well.
+I'm planning to add serving pages on the user's computer and other functionality as well.
+I have lots of ideas.

 ### ScriptBar